Build vs Buy the Software: A Detailed Decision-making Framework

 Whether you are buying or building the software, clearly defining and assigning reliable and skilled people for these roles would help you understand the deficiencies and risk landscape in time, so that you can take the right actions to make progress and mitigate the risks.

 Generally, software vendors release hotfixes and upgrades anywhere between 1-12 months to improve the compatibility of the software.
+Eg. CMMS software may come up with reliability-related features or facility management software may bring in floor planning or profitability calculation as a big upgrade.
 In some cases, vendors may discontinue providing support for previous versions.

 But when you have created custom code or UI on top of those products, these upgrades would affect the functioning of your software.
-Besides, it is possible that major upgrades in UI or other features could reduce the user engagement with software in the long-run.
+Besides, it is possible that major upgrades in UI or other features could reduce user engagement with software in the long run.

 In this case, your build vs buy the software decision depends on having resources in place to ensure the stability of the version (upgraded or not), meanwhile also supporting you in change management efforts.